jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
 The gates of newspapers, broadcast television, and weather forecasts are torn down.
 Now the people decide what they learn, based on what they need to know.

 An example of this is celebrities.
 We'll always celebrate the people we look up to.
 In the Industrial Age society, our celebrities were often decided for us.
-The era of mass-production only let a few people make movies, release albums, or get their names in the newspapers.
+The era of mass-production only let a few people make movies, release albums, or get their names in "the papers".

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want; which also means we celebrate who we want.
 Heck with no gates to overcome anyone can be a musician, artists, comedian or "celebrity."
 Personally, I follow people like Sailing La Vagabonde, Adam Savage’s Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky, largely because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebritiy" ask yourself if they're one of yours.
 Modern technology gives you that power.

+## Modern Patriots

+I recently damaged my watch.
+I was putting up drywall, and scratched the watch face against the concrete wall.
+It still worked fine, but the numbers were hard to read.

+The Industrial Age tells me to throw it away, and use some of the money I was earning to buy a new watch.
+Because it's made overseas it's so cheap it'll "save me money".

+I was about to.
+Then I googled "repair watchface", and found a old YouTube video of a guy using toothpaste to polish scratches from a watch.
+Who would have thought it worked great!
+That's how the Internet Age's mass-collaboration helps Main Street save money.

+However, as technology gets ever more advanced, doing a Google search wont be enough.
+Who is going to teach Main Street all the possibilities behind artificial intelligence, machine learning, robotics, 3D printing, augmented reality, and so on.

+Since Techvolution liberates frontline workers from head office oversight, that means there's a need for a new role in society.
+Someone to master the latest and greatest in tech, and evangelize it to change the point of contact between a tool and society.
+Plumbers, roofers, doctors, shoemakers, therapists, these people already master their field, and they something to connect them to the majic of modern levers of power.

+We couldc all these wonderful people cyborgologists, techvolutionaries, or maybe, majicians.

+LINUS CLIP ON LOOKING GLASS

 ## Does The World Need to Know

-While we should eb celebrating stuff like #madeinamerica, and #walkingtowork, we have to devalue the dark majic of many consumer goods.
+While we should eb celebrating stuff like #madeinamerica, #walkingtowork, #upgradedhomeliving we have to devalue the dark majic of many consumer goods.

 That can be hard.
-While Darth Blockbuster heads a heirarchy.
-There's lots underlings inside who fight his cause.
-Dealing with these BMW drivers, junior execs, or agents is sometimes hard.
+Darth Blockbuster heads a heirarchy, so there's lots underlings inside who fight his cause.
+Dealing with these BMW drivers, junior execs, or sales agents is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.